Skip to main content

 Assigning Switch port manager role

-2. In the scope selector, select the networks they should have access to.
-Only combined and switching-only networks will be available for selection.
+2. In the scope selector, select the networks that administrators can access.
+Combined and switching-only networks will be available for selection.

-3. In the scope component selector, select specific port tags they should have access to.
+In the scope component selector, select specific port tags for access

 4. Review the changes and confirm.